 The California Room at the Dr. Martin Luther King, Jr. Library has many resources for researching the history of your house.
 From city directories which show who lived where and what they did for a living to Sanborn maps which show the location and outlines of buildings on your property a century ago, the California Room can help you research your old house.

-San Jose City and vicinity Directories (1870-1979) – City Directories have listings by street name and surname beginning in 1913, before this they are by surname only.
-To be listed, a person or property must have been located within city limits when the directory was issued.
+San Jose City and vicinity Directories (1870-1979) – A City Directory lists the names of individuals living within a city along with their place of residence and occupation.
+To be listed, a person or property must have been located within city limits when the directory was issued (Large parts of present-day San José are not included in early city directories.)
+Before 1911 only property owners were included.
+Beginning with the 1911 edition, the names of spouses and children over 18 were also included.
+Directories prior to 1913 were by surname only.
+In 1913, a street index was added.
+This feature is helpful to those researching houses, since one can look up a specific address to find its residents.
+Note that street names have changed over time; for example, in 1913, 14th St. in San Jose became 17th St. A list of street name changes is available in the California Room.
+House numbers and parcels may change as well.
 Early San Jose directories include other cities in the area; the City Directories Index will help you determine coverage.
 An index key at the front of each directory will give you valuable information in deciphering symbols and abbreviations.
 In some of the older directories, occupation and ownership of property is listed.
-San José City Directories (1870 and 1920) are available online.
+San José City Directories for 1870, 1887 and 1920 are available online.
 See our City Directories page for more information on how to use this resource.

-City of San José Building Permits – Building permits from the 1950s to current can be found at San Jose Online Permits.
-The California Room has San Jose building permits (1940-1986) on microfilm.
-History San Jose has San Jose building permits 1895 to 1930s.
+City of San José Building Permits – Building permits from the 1950s to the present can be found at San Jose Online Permits.
+The California Room has select San Jose building permits from 1895 through 1986.

 California Room Index – This source indexes materials in the California Room (maps, newspaper clippings, scrapbooks, and research collections) referring to people, places, and events in San José and Santa Clara County History.
 The A-Z index can be helpful if you are not sure of spelling.